 Our brainwaves change according to what we’re doing and feeling.
 When slower brainwaves are dominant we can feel tired, slow, sluggish, or dreamy.
 The higher frequencies are dominant when we feel wired, or hyper-alert.

-The descriptions that follow are only broad descriptions – in practice things are far more complex, and brainwaves reflect different aspects when they occur in different locations in the brain.
+The follwing descriptions of the different types of brainwaves are only broad – in practice things are far more complex, and brainwaves reflect different aspects when they occur in different locations in the brain.

 Brainwave speed is measured in Hertz (cycles per second) and they are divided into bands delineating slow, moderate, and fast waves.